 Dark Social

 Once you create your shortener URL, you can copy it to social media posts, use it in ads or even add the QR code to brochures and business cards.
-Our original long URL becomes bit.ly/3YmYGJd, which is clickable and trackable.
+Our original long URL becomes https://bit.ly/3YmYGJd, which is clickable and trackable.

 Dark Social